 Here, the second declaration of number overwrites the first one 😮

 The three things independently were quite bad.
-But together they were terrible (a truly dangerous and chaotic mess of variables) 🤦.
+But combined they were terrible (a real, hyper-dangerous mess of variables) 🤦.

 The New let and const

-The peculiarities of var are understandable in the way it emerged JavaScript (resources of the machines of the time, ease of use, etc).
-Frankly, it was not expected to have such an impact as it does today.
+The peculiarities of var are understandable in the way JavaScript emerged (resources of machines at the time, ease of use, etc).
+Frankly, it wasn’t expected to have as much impact as it does today.

-However, as the language became more important, these peculiarities made development much more difficult, especially in medium and large projects.
+But, as the language became more important, these peculiarities made development very difficult.
+Especially in medium and large projects.

-So, in the great renormalization that ES6 represented, they took the opportunity to modify the way variables were handled (they became more similar to what is found in most other languages).
+So, in the great normalization that ES6 represented, they took the opportunity to change the way of working with variables (they became more similar to what is found in other languages).

-Thus, let and const arose (which we already know) and were precisely designed to fix these behaviors that var had.
+Thus let and const (which we already know) emerged, and they came precisely to fix these behaviors that var had.

-They have block scope, which means that a variable declared with let or const is only available within the block in which it is declared, such as in an if or a for.
+They have block scope, meaning a variable declared with let or const is only available within the block in which it is declared, like in an if or a for.

 function myFunction() {